codacy/docs/docs/faq/repositories/how-do-i-programmatically-add-repositories-to-codacy.md

      echo # Echo a newline for readability done
 ```

+This script:

+1. Defines a GitHub [personal access token](https://github.com/settings/tokens), the GitHub organization name, and a [Codacy API token](../../related-tools/api-tokens.md).
+1. Calls the GitHub API to [obtain the list of all repositories](https://docs.github.com/en/rest/reference/repos) in the defined organization.
+1. Uses [jq](https://github.com/stedolan/jq) to return the value of `full_name` for each repository obtained in the JSON response.
+The `full_name` already includes the organization and repository names using the format `<organization>/<repository>`.
+1. For each repository, calls the Codacy API endpoint to add a new repository specifying `gh` as the Git provider and the value of `full_name` as the full path of the repository.

 !!! note
     For the sake of simplicity, this example script does not take into account paginated results obtained from the GitHub API.
 To ensure that you obtain all the repositories in your organization, learn [how to use pagination](https://docs.github.com/en/rest/guides/traversing-with-pagination) on the GitHub API.